yagyaxt1068/legendary-broccoli/index.md

 The CISE was created in 1976 to represent Indians in Edmonton, as the Indian community was beginning to grow.
 It functions as a community centre, as well as a place for members of various Indian societies in the city to meet.

 #### Gurdwara Sri Guru Singh Sahib

+Gurdwara Sri Guru Singh Sabha was founded in 1977, originating from a group of Sikh teachers and students at the University of Alberta who congregated regularly at the Jubilee Auditorium.
+They have had a few other locations in the past before settling in their current location in Pollard Meadows.